 The conversations we had and the sessions we attended all pointed in the same direction.
 The industry is moving beyond experimentation, and the focus has shifted decisively toward execution.

 Below are the five most important takeaways from the event, and what they mean for organizations serious about turning AI investment into measurable outcomes.
+A successful enterprise AI strategy now requires more than selecting models or launching pilots.
+It requires the data, engineering, governance, and operating discipline needed to turn AI investment into reliable business outcomes.

 One of the standout sessions of SAS Innovate 2026 was presented by KMS Technology CTO Guy Merritt: “Build an Industrial AI Command Center – AI-Driven Worker Safety.”